dotnet/core/release-notes/6.0/cve.md

 - 6.0.0 (November 2021)
   - [CVE-2021-43877 | ASP.NET Core Elevation of privilege Vulnerability](https://github.com/dotnet/announcements/issues/206)

+The CVEs are diplayed one month offset from when they were released.
+For example, the CVE listed with `6.0.0` was disclosed and a fix was published with `6.0.1`. `6.0.1` is not vulnerable to that CVE while `6.0.0` is.
+As a result, the CVE is listed with `6.0.0`, where it still applies.
+The same model is used for the other releases.

+The CVE exposure is cumulative.
 For example, `6.0.0` users may be vulnerable to the CVEs present in `6.0.0` and newer releases.
 Similarly, `6.0.3` users may be vulnerable to the CVEs present in `6.0.4` and newer releases.
+The latest release is not vulnerable to any published CVEs.